Shopify/liquid/filters/round.md

 title: round
 ---

-`round` rounds an input number to the nearest integer or, if a number is specified as a parameter, to that number of decimal places.
+Rounds an input number to the nearest integer or, if a number is specified as an argument, to that number of decimal places.

 ```liquid
 {% raw %}